Mariveles Reef

 Mariveles Reef (Terumbu Mantanani; Bahura ng Mariveles; đá Kỳ Vân; Mandarin Nánhǎi Jiāo (南海礁)), is located in the SW of Dangerous Ground in the Spratly Islands.
 It is 59 km slightly east of north from Swallow Reef and 35 nmi southeast of Barque Canada Reef.

 It dries at high tide enclosing two large lagoons in a figure of eight formation with a sand cay between them.
 This small cay, 1.5–2 m high, and some isolated rocks are just visible at high water.

 It is one of the areas in the Spratly Islands occupied by Malaysia.
 The Royal Malaysian Navy has maintained an "offshore naval station" there called "Station Mike" since 1986.
-The reef is also claimed by the People's Republic of China, Republic of China (Taiwan), the Philippines, and Vietnam.
+The atoll is also claimed by the People's Republic of China, Republic of China (Taiwan), the Philippines, and Vietnam.